w3c/wai-tutorials/source/tables/basic.html.erb.md

 ## Table with header cells in the first column only
 {:.ex}

 In the following table the data from the previous example is laid out differently, with a header column on the left.
-Also in this situation it is acceptable because it is such a small table and the data itself is distinctly different in each row.
+Also in this situation it is acceptable not to use `scope` because it is such a small table and the data itself is distinctly different in each row.

 {::nomarkdown}
 <%= sample_start %>